top of page

 Search

-Bach Cantata project - a superb success
+Bach Cantata Project - a superb success

 "A masterclass in Bach" Johann Sebastian Bach composed over 200 surviving sacred and secular cantatas, primarily during his tenure as Thomas kantor in Leipzig (1723–1750).
 Designed for Sunday services, weddings, and municipal ceremonies, these multi-movement works typically feature soloists, choir, and orchestra, blending operatic recitatives and arias with Lutheran chorales.
 They are celebrated for their profound emotional depth, intricate counterpoint, and vivid, dramatic m